 Furthermore, we evaluate the impact of the different void selection mechanisms on cosmological measurements.
-We observe that on simulations as well as on lightcones, the differences in terms of BAO measurement precision are negligible and that the $\alpha$ parameter is always recovered.
-Moreover, we observe that for the reconstructed samples, the exclusion feature is less intrusive upon BAO scales, even when using the simpler constant cut selection scheme.
+We observe on cubic data as well as on light cones, that the differences in terms of BAO scale measurement precision are negligible and that the $\alpha$ parameter is always recovered.
+In addition, for the reconstructed samples, the exclusion feature is less intrusive upon BAO scales, even when using the simpler constant cut selection scheme.
 Therefore, we conclude that for reconstructed samples with BOSS (LRG-like) density, such as \patchy{} and BOSS DR12, the constant cut already delivers a robust clustering sample that allows for an unbiased measurement of the BAO peak position.
-In particular, this sample is shown to be robust even to unknown systematics that represent a moderate incompleteness (<20\%), for which the galaxy autocorrelation cannot be corrected, producing not only an unbiased void autocorrelation, but also an unbiased void-galaxy correlation with a generally more significant BAO signal than either autocorrelation.
+In particular, this sample is shown to be robust even to unknown systematics that represent a moderate incompleteness (<20~{\rm per cent}), for which the galaxy auto correlation cannot be corrected.
+Under these conditions, the $\mathcal{V}_0$ sample produces not only an unbiased void auto correlation, but also an unbiased void-galaxy correlation with a generally more significant BAO signal than both auto correlations.

-Nonetheless, more sparse observations may be susceptible to large exclusion patterns that can intrude upon BAO scales.
-In these cases the local radius cut may play a more significant role in the void BAO measurement.
-Alternatively, the presence of this feature could be modeled and taken into account more precisely in the BAO fits.
+Sparser observations may however be susceptible to large exclusion patterns that can intrude upon BAO scales.
+In these cases the local radius cut might play a more significant role in the void BAO measurement.
+Alternatively, the presence of this feature could be modelled and taken into account more precisely in the BAO fits.
 We leave this analysis for a future work.

-We believe that the approach described here, can in principle provide tighter BAO constraints than just the galaxy autocorrelation measurement, and we plan to apply this methodology to the upcoming DESI data.
+We believe that the approach described here, can in principle provide tighter BAO constraints than just the galaxy auto correlation measurement, and we plan to apply this methodology to the upcoming DESI data.